first photo of white beautiful fence

 Consider these examples:

-• Utility Poles: These are always set in backfill or gravel for maximum lifespan.
+• Utility poles: These are always set in backfill or gravel for maximum lifespan.

-• Deck Building Code: Codes require a metal base and a buffer between wood deck posts and cement footings.
+• Deck building code: Codes require a metal base and a buffer between wood deck posts and cement footings.

-• Home Construction: Sill plates (where your walls rest on the foundation) always have a vapor barrier to protect them from the cement.
+• Home construction: Sill plates (where your walls rest on the foundation) always have a vapor barrier to protect them from the cement.

-• Hardwood Floors: These also require a vapor barrier when installed over a cement subfloor.
+• Hardwood floors: These also require a vapor barrier when installed over a cement subfloor.

 Why Do Some Fence Companies Still Use Cement?